nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 The `useCallback` hook has created single cached versions of the two functions, which encapsulate the **initial values** of `c1` and `c2`.
-When `App` re-renders with different values for `c1` and `c2`, `useCallback` returns the previous versions of the functions which embed the old values of `c1` and `c2` from the first render.
+When `App` re-renders with different values for `c1` and `c2`, `useCallback` returns the previous versions of the functions which embed the old values of `c1` and `c2` from the first rendering.

-We need to tell `useCallback` to create separate cached versions of the functions for every encountered values of `c1` and `c2`.
+We need to tell `useCallback` to create new cached versions of the functions for every change of values of `c1` and `c2` that they depend on.

 # useCallback and Dependencies

 This is where the second arguement of `useCallback` comes in.
-It is an array of values, which represents the **dependencies** of the cache. `useCallback` will return the same cached function instance whenever the values of the dependencies are equal:
+It is an array of values, which represents the **dependencies** of the cache.
+On any two subsequent re-renders, `useCallback` will return the same cached function instance if the values of the dependencies are equal:

 ```tsx
 const App = () => {